Two pathways to resolve relational inconsistencies

 The model parameters $\*{w}$ and $\theta$ are trainable and we used Stochastic Gradient Descent (SGD) on $\tilde{\mathcal{L}}(\*{w},\theta)$ to learn them (see Methods).
 To evaluate the performance of the ANN, we measured its ability to determine the order of novel test images.
 Specifically, we presented the ANN with two images, measured the values of the loss function associated with the two possible orders of these images (left-right or right-left), and chose the order that minimized the loss function.
-Fig. \ref{fig:task_eval} left, depicts the average performance of 100 ANNs as a function of the size of the training set when $\alpha=0.5$, showing that the networks successfully learned to solve the task after less than $40$ image pairs.
+Fig. \ref{fig:task_eval}a, depicts the average performance of 100 ANNs as a function of the size of the training set when $\alpha=0.5$, showing that the networks successfully learned to solve the task after less than $40$ image pairs.
 The high performance holds for other values of $\alpha$.
 We tested $\alpha$ values ranging from $0.1$ to $1$, training them on $160$ image pairs, and found that throughout this range, the ANNs performance exceeded $90\%$ accuracy (Fig. \ref{fig:task_eval}b).
 Larger differences in the predicted feature between the two images ($\alpha$) were associated with higher performance, signifying that the magnitude of $\alpha$ is a measure of the difficulty of the task.
 This robust learning performance, in a model with distinct representational and relational modules, reflects the ability shown in humans and non-human animals to learn relationships regardless of absolute attributes.
 Moreover, the higher performance with larger $\alpha$ values align with observations from those studies, where clear distinctions between stimuli support more robust relational behavior \cite{lazareva_multiple-pair_2008, lazareva_relational_2012, ribes-inesta_comparison_2020, leon_rbdt_2021}.